pmareke/learn-python-with-tests/content.en/docs/before-start/install-pytest.md

 # Install Pytest

-For this book we're going to use [Pytest](https://docs.pytest.org/en/6.2.x/contents.html) as the testing framerwork.
+For this book we're going to use [Pytest](https://docs.pytest.org/en/6.2.x/contents.html) as the testing framerwork and [expects](https://expects.readthedocs.io) as our assertion library.

-## How to install Pytest
+## How to install Pytest and Expects

 In order to add a new library in our project we just need to run the following command: